m040601/loggy/log-jan20-hub.md

 >
 > You can see that `tty` is the console where process starts, and `tty0` is a always current console.

+> To exclude a file from the update, create a file called `.mpdignore`
+> in its parent directory.
+Each line of that file may contain a list of
+> shell wildcards.
+Matching files in the current directory and all
+> subdirectories are excluded.

 MAPS
 ====